JeremyKritz/Maze/README.md

 The Viveport ready release is almost finished, but not all here yet.
 (A bunch of the files are only at the lab with the Vive)
 Finished:
 Movement is now in whatever direction you are facing.
-(Yay, trig) The scene is now a laboratory (Think lab rat, but human) In the works:
+(Yay, trig), The scene is now a laboratory (Think lab rat, but human) In the works:
-A tutorial scene, in the cage
+A tutorial scene,
 Sound effects